-The 65 employees in this category are all Paralegals.
-The Workplace Representation Report shows that this category is above parity for women and at parity for people of color.
+a.
+The 77 employees in this category are all Paralegals.
+The Workplace Representation Report shows that this category is above parity for women and people of color.
 People with disabilities are underrepresented in this category.
 DOJ will continue to advertise openings in job boards and publications specific to hiring people with disabilities.